catholicconnectmatrimony-sudo/matri/TECH-STACK.md

 ### 6.1 MVP Photo Upload Flow
 1. Signup (email/password) → email verification.
 2. Complete basic profile (name, age, gender, religion, primary community).
 3. Users can browse profiles immediately (no photo required).
+When a profile has zero photos, show the "Request Photo" CTA and related empty state.
 4. Other users can request photos from profiles that don't have any photos yet.

 #### 6.1.1 Photo Upload UX Copy